Global19-atlassian-net/iODKbook2/AlgLin/source/p_unitarne_Gram-Schmidt_QR.rst

 .. admonition:: Theorem 4.

-   In every finite dimensional unitary (Euclidean) vector space exists an orthonormal basis.
+   In every finite dimensional unitary (Euclidean) vector space an orthonormal basis exists.

 **Proof** of this theorem, which provides an effective method of construction of such a basis, poceeds in two parallel stages.
-One starts with an arbitrary basis, uses *Gram-Schmidt orthogonalization* method to construct an orthogonal basis, which after normalisation gives an orthonormal basis.
+One starts with an arbitrary basis, applies the *Gram-Schmidt orthogonalization* method to construct an orthogonal basis, and then by normalisation obtains an orthonormal basis.

 Construction of the Orthonormal Basis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~